Virginia v. John Brown: Reenactment

 At the time of the Civil War Centennial, at the request of the Jefferson County Civil War Centennial Committee local author Julia Davis Healy wrote The Anvil about the trial.
 Its first performance, in 1961, was in the same courtroom, described as "jampacked", in the Jefferson County Courthouse where the trial had taken place.
 There were 45 actors, most residents of Charles Town.
 Actual antiques were used; among other things, the man playing Brown was shackled with the handcuffs Brown had worn.
 Most of the words spoken were almost identical with those said at the trial.
 The title comes from this line in the text: "At times in history a man appears, pointed like a compass at one star – a man of iron, an anvil on which God beats out his purposes."

 The trial was reenacted in 2019 by students from Shenandoah University.
 A version will be available at Shenandoah Valley Civil War Museum, in Winchester, Virginia.

+Drama

+Harpers Ferry, by Barrie Stavis (1967), dramatizes the raid and trial.